-IVF, Miscarriage and Pregnancy at 46
+IVF, Miscarriage and then Abortion at 46

 Please Note: Views expressed by patients of Early Options and their companions are their own and do not necessarily reflect the views and opinions of Early Options.
 This transcript has been edited for clarity and readability.